WorldModelers/ModelService/Model-Docs/README.md

 `Variables` are tied directly to their corresponding `input` or `output`.
 Each `variable` should have a `standard_variable` from _an_ ontology (the modeler should choose the appropriate ontology).
 A `variable` may have arbitrary metadata attached to it, such as `units`.

+### Examples
+For `inputs`, you must specify one or more example files.
+These are actual instances of the `input` described.
+The example may have geospatial or temporal coverage.
+In the `example-model.yaml`, the `input` is a rainfall file, and the examples are actual instances of this rainfall file which vary by geogrpahy/time.

+`outputs` do not need to have example files as these are generated directly by the model when the model is executed.

 ### Parameters

 Parameters are user "tunable knobs".
 The goal is to loosely define these parameters in a way where their general type is known and we have minimal descriptions of each parameter.
 However, these parameters will not be type checked.
 So, for example, a `TimeParameter` is really a string provided in the format expected by the model.
 There are 4 types of parameters: